rjmholt/misc/psapi/doc.md

 }
 ```

+(One thing you might notice is that scriptblocks that come from PowerShell,
+unlike those you create yourself in C#,
+actually *can* be invoked from threads where `Runspace.DefaultRunspace` isn't set.
+This is because scriptblocks created in PowerShell have runspace-affinity;
+when invoked from another thread,
+an engine-created scriptblock will generate an event for its execution
+and then wait on that event to be processed by the thread hosting the runspace.)

 But these are not good ways to use `ScriptBlock`;
 scriptblocks are intended for reuse,
 and when you create a scriptblock extra work is done assuming you'll want to do that,